Reference for .sby file format¶

 prep -top mytest

-Run yosys in a terminal window and enter help on the Yosys prompt for a command list.
-Run help <command> for a detailed description of the command, for example help prep.
+Run yosys in a terminal window and enter help on the Yosys prompt

-Files section#
+Files section¶

-The files section lists the source files for the proof, meaning all the files Yosys will need to access when reading the design, including for example data files for $readmemh and $readmemb.
+The files section lists the source files for the proof, meaning all the

 For example: